marcinofulus/iCSEbook1/iCSE4school_en/source/why_Sage.rst

    Such a claim virtually eliminates compiled languages (C/C++).
-In order to use the computer system interactively, the most adequate ​​seem to be languages with dynamic typing and introspection.
-This requirement is met by the most of domain specific languages ​​provided by Computer Algebra Systems, but also many general-purpose languages ​​such as Python.
+In order to use the computer system interactively, the most adequate seem to be languages with dynamic typing and introspection.
+This requirement is met by the most of domain specific languages provided by Computer Algebra Systems, but also many general-purpose languages such as Python.

 #.
 FREE - The system should be widely available.